 Being able to call this passion my job is truly a blessing.
 It has taken countless hours and long nights of experimenting and self-teaching and workshops through the years to get to the point I am at today with my work.
 I specialize in photographing weddings and engagements, but I also love lifestyle portraiture.
 Lifestyle refers to what I mentioned earlier about my grandfather not asking us to "pose" for photos.
 A lifestyle photographer aims to capture portraits/people in situations, real-life events or milestones in an artistic manner and in the art of the everyday.

-My husband and I purchased our second home last year and have been busy completely remodeling the entire thing.
+My husband and I purchased our second home two years ago and have been busy completely remodeling the entire thing.
 We may have taken the saying "buy the worst house in the best neighborhood" a little too seriously.
 It hasn't been updated since it was build in 1985 so as you might imagine, this is a big undertaking but I know it will all be worth it in a few years.

 A few random things about me: